taylor.town about now spam rss

 A sound system is not a sound system.

-I call these holes "soundless", since they are neither sound nor unsound.
+I call these holes "soundless" (in its system), since they are neither sound nor unsound.

 The fancy term for unprovable/undecidable sentences is "independence", e.g. choice is independent of ZF